QuestNetwork/quest-os-js/README.md

 ### async boot(config)

 Boots the operating system.
-The GitHub repositories master/0.9.2/0.9.3+ boot with:
+The GitHub branches master/0.9.2/0.9.3+ boot with:
 ```
 config = {
     ipfs: {